-21.3 First Aid Attendant
+21.3 First Aid Attendant - Security Officers

-(a) Employees who take time off at the direction of the Employer to take a recognized Industrial First Aid Program shall do so with pay, and shall be compensated for mileage when using their personal vehicle.
+(a) Security Officers who take time off at the direction of the Employer to take a WCB Level 1, 2 or 3 first aid course or test shall do so with pay, and shall be compensated for mileage when using their personal vehicle.
 The cost of the course and course materials shall be borne by the Employer.
+The